 - Add the wet ingredients to the dry ingredients and stir until just combined.
 Gently fold in the chocolate pieces.

 - Spoon the batter evenly into the 12 muffin cups.
 Bake for 15-18 minutes or until the tops spring back when lightly pressed.

 Leftovers can be stored in an airtight container at room temperature for up to 5 days.
 The muffins can also be frozen for up to a month.
 Thaw overnight at room temperature.
 Reheat in the microwave for 15-30 seconds if desired.
 Do not reheat in the oven, it will dry out.

-- Sour cream – you can substitute with plain regular yogurt, plain greek yogurt or mayonnaise.
+- Sour Cream – Can be substituted with plain regular yogurt, plain Greek yogurt, or even mayonnaise.